 WHERE: Negril, Jamaica

-A far cry from all-you-can-eat buffets and jam-packed schedules, this grown-up getaway offers a more intimate all-inclusive experience geared towards couples.
+A far cry from all-you-can-eat buffets and jam-packed schedules, this grown-up getaway offers a more intimate all-inclusive experience geared toward couples.
 Expect cliffside cottages, cerulean seas, warm hospitality, and fantastic food.
 Lobster tail, anyone?
 Speaking of, pairs can indulge in private grotto dining or a brown sugar body scrub at the spa.
 With all this, it’s easy to see why The Caves is lauded among the most romantic spots in the Caribbean.

 Galley Bay Resort & Spa

 If you’ve ever dreamt of visiting an off-the-grid island, now is your chance.
 Petit St. Vincent Resort promises 115 acres of serenity and seclusion.
 It’s the perfect spot to disconnect from the trappings of technology and reconnect to what’s important.
 Instead of TVs, phones, and Wi-Fi (which is limited to the main building), you’ll find captivating panoramas and a sense of laid-back luxury.
 Wake up early to catch the sunrise, enjoy beach BBQs, and spend your nights stargazing.